Jglez2330/Tesis1/pages/On the TOCTOU Problem in Remote Attestation.md

 	- In this work, we propose Remote Attestation with TOCTOU Avoidance (RATA): a provably secure approach to address the RA TOCTOU problem.
 With RATA, even malware that erases it- self before execution of the next RA, can not hide its ephemeral presence.RATAtargetshybridRAarchitectures,whichareaimedat low-end embedded devices.
 We present two variants – RAT AA and RATAB – suitable for devices with and without real-time clocks, respectively
 		- demonstrates low hardware overhead of both techniques.
 Compared with current hybrid RA architectures – that offer no TOC- TOU protection – RATA incurs no extra runtime overhead.
 - Interesting methods
-	- They use a MSP430 RTL to simulate and add custom HW to the device to monitor/control the access entries on the -
+	- They use a MSP430 RTL to simulate and add custom HW to the device to monitor/control the access entries on the attested region
+- This paper is centered around t
+-